 Kristen is a local artist and avid horseback rider with over 30 years of experience.
 She began competing as a teen in Hunter/Jumper shows before moving on to competitive trail riding.
 An artistic and creative background influences her teaching style.
 Kristen's philosophy lays a good foundation for the basics of the horse/rider relationship.
 Lessons will have a heavy emphasis on horsemanship as well as learning the proper posturing needed to become a skilled rider.

 Cynthia is an accomplished rider and trainer with more than 15 years of experience in the saddle.
 A lifelong horse lover, she spent the first part of her riding career in eventing and dressage before switching to western riding.
 She also has experience working with polo ponies and thoroughbred racehorses.
 Her training and teaching methods rely heavily on natural horsemanship, incorporating techniques from Clinton Anderson, Stacy Westfall, Monty Roberts, and Centered Riding.
-Cynthia just graduated from George Washington University in Washington, DC. and is kept busy not only teaching lessons and schooling horses but also starting her career at one of our amazing museums here in our Nation's Capital!
+Cynthia just received her Masters from George Washington University in Washington, DC. and is kept busy not only teaching lessons and schooling horses but also starting her career at one of our amazing museums here in our Nation's Capital!

 Kristina Tarr grew up in Romeo, Michigan and has been riding and competing for 15 years, working her way from local “C” circuit Hunter Jumper shows to regional “A” circuit USHJA shows with her trainer and team at Shenanigans Farm.
 During this time she worked with numerous “problem” and green horses while also bringing her first Off the Track Thoroughbred along as her personal horse.
 Kristina is now living in Virginia as an Active Duty Marine while also studying Business at the Pennsylvania State University.
 She has recently bought a new project horse, Piper, who is a barn favorite at Silver Eagle while giving beginner through advanced English riding lessons specializing in building strong fundamentals essential for jumping.
 Additionally, Kristina is available for horse training, tune ups, or to address behavioral issues.